 Yes, he admits, he wasn't serious when he first met Marianne, and was only amusing himself by flirting with her, but soon he did fall in love.
 He was on the point of proposing when his aunt Mrs. Smith learned that he seduced and abandoned Eliza Williams.
 Cast adrift without his inheritance, he chose money over love.
 After rushing down the aisle with an heiress, once again financially secure, he is free to regret the love he lost.
 He might have been a "knave" where Eliza was concerned, but she was of a lower social class anyway, and she didn't deserve his respect because she was willing to be seduced.
-But now, where Marianne was concerned, Willoughby now thinks himself a "fool" to place love over money.
+But now, where Marianne was concerned, Willoughby now thinks himself a "fool" to for placing money ahead of love.

 Is this distinction important?
 It appears to matter a great deal to Austen, otherwise she wouldn’t have given us that whole Willoughby-at-Cleveland scene.
 The first thing that Elinor pondered when Willoughby publicly jilted Marianne in London was the question of his true intentions.
 She noticed his air of "embarrassment which seemed to speak a consciousness of his own misconduct, and prevented her from believing him so unprincipled as to have been sporting with the affections of her sister from the first, without any design that would bear investigation."
 Just as with Willoughby's term "horrid project," Elinor's reference to a "design" is a delicately stated way of referring to seduction, sex outside of marriage.